SFFan123/MassBanTool/README.md

 this is a side project.

-Code is probally ugly, but it's working so.
+Code is probably ugly, but it's working so.